• Start Here

 First Frost Date: October 15

-And remember, these dates shared in this post are averages.
-They can fluctuate slightly based on the weather.
 Soil temperatures can also effect seed starting and sometimes there’s still snow on the ground during the recommended transplant dates.
 Use this guide as a reference or planning tool.

 Not sure of your hardiness zone?
 Click here to find out!